Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 Key Takeaways

 1. Platform fees are your single biggest expense.
-A 5% difference is not small; it's thousands of dollars over time.
+A 5% difference in the Substack pricing model is thousands of dollars over time.

 2. Look beyond the fees.
-A platform that also provides growth tools (like SEO) offers a double return: lower costs and higher revenue.
+The best Substack alternative also provides growth tools (like SEO) for a double return: lower costs and higher revenue.

 3. Ownership pays.
 By moving to an independent platform, you build a more resilient, profitable, and valuable business.

-Don't let high platform fees silently drain your creative business.
+Don't let high creator platform fees silently drain your business.
 Do the math for your own publication.
-You might be surprised by how much you could be saving and reinvesting in your future.
+You might be surprised by how much you could be saving.

 See how Postion's fair pricing and growth tools can help you earn more.